CyberSys/godot4-fast-paced-network-fps-tps/Docs/Manual/Framework/ComponentRegistry/AddComponent.md

 # ComponentRegistry.AddComponent method (2 of 4)

-Add an new component to base component from resource path
+Add an new component to base component by given resource name

 ```csharp
 public Node AddComponent(Type type, string resourcePath)